python-boltons/cc-python/README.md

 cookiecutter repo.

 We must first create a new repository under the [org][5] organization using GitHub.
-These next few steps setup our new repository and allow it to talk to the outside world.
+These next few steps are needed to allow our new repository to talk to the outside world.
 Namely, we need to:

-* Add a description and tag the repository with relevant topics (at the very least, tag the repo with the [python][9] and [cc-python][8] topics) by clicking the little gear next to the "About" header (you may also want to uncheck all boxes in the "Include in the home page" section).
 * Add the `PYPI_API_TOKEN` secret to our new repository so CI is able to publish to PyPI.
 We can accomplish this by going to the following link (remember to replace `org` and `foobar` with the actual organization and